 If you’re looking to build a collection of high quality WWE figures, stay far away from bootlegs!

 There are hundreds, if not thousands of different wrestling action figures out there, so it was inevitable that unscrupulous toy makers would try to make a quick buck by selling cheap knockoffs.
+It happens to the best of us; there are bootlegs for everything from Pokemon to Disney.
+With any franchise that gets big enough to have a following, bootlegs with appear.
 While some of these unofficial toys might make you laugh, you certainly wouldn’t want one showing up in your mailbox when you’re expecting a special edition John Cena collectible instead.
-Find out how you can avoid this fate by reading our tips for spotting bootleg figures below!
+No one wants that.
+We want to help you avoid this fate, so we compiled our top tips for spotting bootleg WWE figures!

 1: Make sure you recognize the brand

 For modern WWE action figures, you can rest easy if you see Mattel or Jakks Pacific on the box.
 For older figures, Hasbro and LJN were the notable WWE toy makers of the time.
+If the brand name isn’t any of these– it’s likely you’re considering a fake.
+Move on.
+It’s not worth it.
 If you’re still worried, we recommend shopping at a reputable website such as RingsideCollectibles.
 Remember: when in doubt, research whatever is making you apprehensive!

 2: If the price is too low, there’s probably a reason why